Stock Market Terminology – Definitions and Usage

 Coincidence in Gann theory, a projected reversal point.

-Confidence factor measures the degree of likelihood that a rule is correct, which may reflect the percentage of times that it has proven to be correct in the past or just a subjective measure of our confidence in its degree of reliability.
+Confidence Factor measures the degree of likelihood that a rule is correct, which may reflect the percentage of times that it has proven to be correct in the past or just a subjective measure of our confidence in its degree of reliability.

-Indication that at least two indices, in the case of Dow theory the industrials and the transportation, corroborate a trend or a turning point.
+Confirmation is the indication that at least two indices, in the case of Dow theory the industrials and the transportation, corroborate a trend or a turning point.